zhizhul/6tree/README.md

 tree_info | Space tree information.
 vec_seq_info | Seed vector sequence information.
-search_parameters | Parameters about address search, such as budget. scanner_parameters | Parameters about scanners, such as network protocol.
+search_parameters | Parameters about address search, such as budget. scanner_parameters | Parameters about scanners, such as the network protocol.

 For instance, if you want to perform a space tree generation based on seed data in hexadecimal, type